SSWConsulting/SSW.Rules.Content/rules/why-testing-cannot-be-completely-automated/rule.md

 :::
 (Kudos to Michael Bolton for the above list.)

-See Huib Schoots & Paul Holland Automation Addiction keynote (RTC 2022)
+Check out See Huib Schoots and Paul Holland talking about "Automation Addiction" in their Romanian Test Conference 2022 keynote:

 `youtube: https://youtu.be/c1KKOyQUSWI?list=PL9cKEkNRBcpfv46FaMcj8jiaOOeJkLQ9x`